NHariman/gnl_exam_tester/README.md

 ```
 leaks a.out
 ```
-ON MAC (don't know how on linux sorry!!)
+WARNING!!
+LEAKS IS ONLY MAC (don't know how on linux sorry!!)

 To do your own basic tests:
 ```